smartschat/art/README.md

 # Approximate Randomization Testing

-This repository contains a package that allows to perform approximate randomization tests to assess the statistical significance of the difference in performance between two systems.
+This repository contains a package that allows to perform two-sided paired approximate randomization tests to assess the statistical significance of the difference in performance between two systems.

 ## Usage